 David Andrews wrote an article in The Guardian to investigate how iPads and iPods could be used successfully within his classroom.
 He decided, before giving all the pupils an iPad, to only invest with the teachers first.
 The reason for this was that he believed that the teachers should be confident with using technology before integrating the devices throughout their lessons.
-They were given many apps which were for enhancing learning and if they found an app which they felt would be useful they were allowed to inform the rest of the staff during a meeting in the summer-term every Monday (Andrews, 2012).
-After seeing the potential that iPads could have within the classrooms the school decided to invest in them and planned to use both iPads and iPods creatively.
+They were given many apps which were for enhancing learning.
+If they found an app which they felt would be useful, they were allowed to inform the rest of the staff during a meeting, in the summer-term, every Monday (Andrews, 2012).
+After seeing the potential that iPads could have within a classroom, the school decided to invest in them and planned to use both iPads and iPods creatively.

 This article gave me a better insight to the overall positive and negative factors of using devices like iPads and iPods in a learning environment.
 Although we are encouraged to use more digital technology I agree with David Andrews statement that “If the iPads don’t enhance the learning of the children that I teach, then I shouldn’t be using them” (Andrews, 2013, non-paginated).
 If we are not able to reinforce the pupils learning then it could be seen as a waste of material and use if there is no benefit for the children.

 In terms of my own eBook that I created, I chose to base it on the book “The Very Hungry Caterpillar.”
 The reason for this was simply because I loved reading it when I was a child and felt like I could do many activities with the story.
-One of our success criteria for this lesson was to create a summary of a well known story, of our choice, and to use Book Creator effectively to achieve this.
+One of our success criteria for this lesson was to create a summary of a well-known story, of our choice, and to use Book Creator effectively to achieve this.
 My summary involved questions and activities to challenge the pupils to think of the correct story line.
 I achieved this by having a true or false section as well as having questions throughout.
-The learning outcomes behind my vision was health and wellbeing tied into digital technology since I had focused on the food that the caterpillar had ate.
-Some of the topics which I covered were if the caterpillar was healthy and whether the pupils thought that they were healthy by completing a table on what they had eaten that week.
+The learning outcomes behind my vision were health and wellbeing tied into digital technology.
+The reason for this was because I had focused on the food that the caterpillar had eaten.
+Some of the topics which I covered were – if the caterpillar was healthy and whether the pupils thought that they were healthy by completing a table on what they had eaten that week.